Fuktsteen/Simplefox/README.md

 [Betterfox](https://github.com/yokoffing/Betterfox) and its parent project [Arkenfox](https://github.com/arkenfox/user.js) both use a `user.js` to improve the Firefox experience.

 Simplefox is a shrunk fork of Betterfox to keep things simpler, mainly for my personal use.

+## Will this hide me in the internet?
+No. If you want or need anonymity, use the [Tor Browser](https://www.torproject.org/).